oskarkook/proxy-form/README.md

 ## FAQ
 ### Why?
-The other popular form libraries I've tried have a lot of ceremony or they are plainly not performant.
+The other popular form libraries I've tried either are plainly not performant or have an uncomfortable API.
 I also need to run custom functions that update a large number of fields that depend on eachother.
 Here are my issues with the libraries I've tried:
 - [Formik](https://formik.org/)
   - Unperformant with large forms.
 Making it performant is practically impossible.